Bonaire Aruba Bonaire And Curacao Travel Guide

 Drive on the right.
 Speed limits in km/h: 40 km/h (25 mph) in residential, 60 km/h (37 mph) outside towns, 80 kilometers per hour (50 mph) on main roads.
 Mobile phone use while driving is illegal.

 Main roads are paved and generally well-maintained.
-Roads to some dive sites and within Washington Slagbaai National Park can be unpaved, rocky, and call for caution.
+Streets to some locations for diving and within Washington Slagbaai National Park can be unpaved, rocky, and call for caution.
 Higher clearance can be useful.

-Generally, ample no-cost parking is available throughout the island, especially at dive sites and attractions.
-In Kralendijk, street parking could be restricted, but paid parking lots are available.
+Generally, ample no-cost parking is available throughout the island, especially at diving spots and attractions.
+In Kralendijk, street parking could be restricted, but pay parking areas are available.

 Walking and cycling offer pleasant ways to explore certain areas, especially Kralendijk.

-Several tour operators offer guided island tours.
+Several tour operators offer guided island excursions.
 No formal hop-on-hop-off bus services are available.

 Explore with a local guide.

-Water taxis operate regularly between Kralendijk and Klein Bonaire.
+Water taxi services operate regularly between Kralendijk and Klein Bonaire.
 Klein Bonaire is ideal for snorkeling and pristine beaches.

 Access offshore island easily.